SICLab/detecting-bots/README.md

   1. Data - your dataset
   2. Latitude - A column with latitude coordinates for your respondant.
   3. Longitude - A column with longitude coordinates for your respondant.
+  4. Threshold -  If a single latitude/longitude pair exceeds this proportion of the sample, it is considered suspicious.
+(Default is .01.)
-  4. Comments - An optional free-response field.
+  5. Comments - An optional free-response field.
-  5. Comments2 - A second, optional free-response field.
+  6. Comments2 - A second, optional free-response field.
-  6. Comments3 - A third, optional free-response field.
+  7. Comments3 - A third, optional free-response field.

 Scoring:
   Scores can go as high as 7 if you have three free-resposne fields.
-  Having a latitude and longitude that appears in more than 1% of responses adds 1 point.
-(I recommend changing the percentage depending on the size of your dataset.)
+  Having a latitude and longitude that appears in more than the specified threshold adds 1 point.
+(Default threshold is .01.)
   Comments consisting solely of phrases typically attributed to bots/duplicate responses/survey farmers adds 1 point.
 (Send new suggestions for phrases to jprims2@uic.edu.)
   Duplicate comments that other respondants have already made in response to the same question add 1 point.